knopkem/dicomweb-proxy/README.md

 # dicomweb-proxy

-A proxy to translate between dicomweb and traditional dicom dimse services
+A proxy to translate between [DICOMWEB](https://www.dicomstandard.org/dicomweb) and traditional DICOM [DIMSE](https://dicom.nema.org/medical/dicom/current/output/chtml/part07/sect_7.5.html) services

 ## Description
 * A nodejs tool to easily connect a DICOMWEB capable DICOM viewer to one or more legacy PACS that only know DIMSE services.
-Comes with preinstalled [OHIF DICOM Web Viewer](https://github.com/OHIF/Viewers) (version 4.9.21).
+Comes preinstalled with the popular [OHIF DICOM Web Viewer](https://github.com/OHIF/Viewers) (version 4.9.21).

 ## What is it for?